qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

   Takes a point and a polygon layer and counts the number of points from the first one in each polygon of the second one.

-  A new polygons layer is generated, with the exact same content as the input polygons layer, but containing an additional field with the points count corresponding to each polygon.
+  A new polygon layer is generated, with the exact same content as the input polygon layer, but containing an additional field with the points count corresponding to each polygon.

   .. figure:: /img/count_points_polygon.png
     :align: center